Execution overview

 Tested applications

-Tests that run on the OpenText cloud, test web applications using the browsers installed on the selected AMI machine.
+When you select an AMI machine to run on, web applications are tested using the browsers installed on that machine.
 You can test public web applications, or applications hosted on your local or private networks, and accessed through tunneling.

 To enable execution of OpenText Functional Testing automated tests on mobile devices, contact MFI-mbt-swat-ww@opentext.com.